 Alternatives to Precious Metals

-In recent years, cryptocurrencies like Bitcoin have emerged as an alternative to precious metals such as gold–particularly for younger investors including millennials.
-These investors may be looking for a store of value or hedge against inflation, but may find holding physical bars or gold coins antiquated.
+In recent years, cryptocurrencies like Bitcoin, Ethereum, Cardano, Litecoin, Polygon, and others have emerged as an alternative to precious metals such as gold–particularly for younger investors.
+These investors may be looking for a store of value or hedge against inflation, and open to non-traditional investments.

 Instead, the digital nature of cryptocurrencies has appealed to them, since they’re used to frequenting mobile or web-based platforms.
 Like gold, Bitcoin has a limited supply.
 In fact, by design, there are only 21 million out there to be mined.

 Precious metals may be a useful way to diversify your portfolio and speculate on assets that aren’t public companies or government bonds.
 Yet because they can be volatile, you might want to make sure they fit your goals and your risk and return profile before you invest.

 You could check out the SoFi Invest® investment app.
 The Active Investing platform allows investors to buy ETFs that give direct exposure to precious metals prices.
 Another option is to purchase shares or ETFs of mining companies that produce precious metals.
 For those seeking alternatives to metals, SoFi Invest also offers crypto trading, like Bitcoin, Ethereum, Cardano, Litecoin, Polygon, and others.